-The Commission shall examine the compatibility of the notified measures with Union law in the shortest possible time.
-Where it comes to the conclusion that the measures are incompatible with Union law, the Commission shall require the Member State in question to urgently put an end to those measures. - 6.
-If the Commission lacks information necessary to take a decision pursuant to paragraph 2 or 3, it shall, within one month of the receipt of the notification, request from the Member State concerned all information necessary to reach that decision.
+with Union law in the shortest possible time.
+Where it comes to the conclusion that the measures are incompatible with Union law, the Commission shall require the Member State in question to urgently put an end to those measures.

+- 6. If the Commission lacks information necessary to take a decision pursuant to paragraph 2 or 3, it shall, within one month of the receipt of the notification, request from the Member State concerned all information necessary to reach that decision.
 The time limit within which the Commission is to take the decision shall be suspended until that Member State has provided such necessary information.
 In any case, the suspension of the time limit shall not last longer than one month. - 7.
 Member States and the Commission shall regularly exchange experiences and best practices regarding the procedure set out in this Article in the framework of the Contact Committee and ERGA.

-- 1. Member States shall remain free to require media service providers under their jurisdiction to comply with more detailed or stricter rules in the fields coordinated by this Directive, provided that such rules are in compliance with Union law. - 2.
-Where a Member State: - (a) has exercised its freedom under paragraph 1 to adopt more detailed or stricter rules of general public interest, and it may request the Member State having jurisdiction to address any problems identified in relation to this paragraph.
-Both Member States shall cooperate sincerely and swiftly with a view to achieving a mutually satisfactory solution.

-(b) assesses that a media service provider under the jurisdiction of another Member State provides an audiovisual media service which is wholly or mostly directed towards its territory,
+- 1. Member States shall remain free to require media service providers under their jurisdiction to comply with more detailed or stricter rules in the fields coordinated by this Directive provided that such rules are in compliance with Union law. - 2.
+In cases where a Member State: - (a) has exercised its freedom under paragraph 1 to adopt more detailed or stricter rules of general public interest; and - (b) assesses that a broadcaster under the jurisdiction of another Member State provides a television broadcast which is wholly or mostly directed towards its territory;